CASA of Philadelphia trains and supports community volunteers to advance the welfare of children in foster care through

 - For many abused children, their CASA is the one constant adult presence in their lives.
 Independent research has demonstrated that children with a CASA are substantially less likely to spend time in long-term foster care and less likely to re-enter care.

 Here in Philadelphia Court Appointed Special Advocates of Philadelphia County was founded in 2006.
 From humble beginnings, with only one volunteer and two cases, CASA of Philadelphia has grown to become a professional staff of 10 that trains and supervises more than 100 volunteers every year serving over 300 annually.
-To learn more about how you can help us keep growing sign up for an information session and apply today to be a volunteer!
+To learn more about how you can help us keep growing sign up for an information session to be a volunteer!